Depression: Should My Child Take Medicine to Treat Depression?

 Now that you've thought about the facts and your feelings, you may have a general idea of where you stand on this decision.
 Show which way you are leaning right now.

 What else do you need to make your decision?

 Check the facts

 Counseling may be enough to help my child feel better.

 - TrueThat's right.
-If your child's symptoms are mild, counseling or lifestyle changes may be enough to help your child feel better.
+If your child's symptoms are mild to moderate, counseling or lifestyle changes may be enough to help your child feel better.

 - FalseSorry, that's not right.
-If your child's symptoms are mild, counseling or lifestyle changes may be enough to help your child feel better.
+If your child's symptoms are mild to moderate, counseling or lifestyle changes may be enough to help your child feel better.

-- I'm not sureIt may help to go back and read "What other treatments are available?"
-If your child's symptoms are mild, counseling or lifestyle changes may be enough to help your child feel better.
+- I'm not sureIt may help to go back and read "What other treatments are available?" in "Get the Facts."
+If your child's symptoms are mild to moderate, counseling or lifestyle changes may be enough to help your child feel better.

 If my child's symptoms are severe, he or she just needs to take medicine to get better.